anoldfriend0718/openfoam/applications/solvers/cokeCombustionFoam/SegregatedSteps/runs/porousMedia/ReadMe.md

 6. The mass equation is different.
 DBS count the produced gas into the fluid, leading to that the increasing velocity when rho is constant, independent of the temperature

 ### To Develop
-1. Switch to consider if considering the gas production when solving NS equation
+1. [Done] Switch to consider if considering the gas production when solving NS equation
 2. [Done] report the residual coke
 3. [Done] complete loop when the residual coke reached a specified target